 - Check to make sure that these two services are running : Function Discovery Provider Host & Function Discovery Resource Publication

-- Check that the IPV6 protocol is turned off on the server machine, I've had that fix multiple clients issues with networking.
+- Check that the IPV6 protocol is turned off on the server machine and the workstation.

 - If after checking all 3 of those sections, you may then turn them over to a computer tech, as anything more would be out of scope for us.